kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 };
 ```

 - By [default](https://www.npmjs.com/package/redis#options-object-properties), `node-redis` will connect to `localhost` at port `6379`.
-But that might not be the case in production particularly when you host your Redis in a VM.
-So I provide this object when it's 'production':
+But that might not be the case in production if you host your Redis in a VM.
+So I provide this object if it's in production mode:

   ```
   {